A Guide About What is BR Tax Code and How Does it Impacts Your Tax Bill

 Emergency codes are temporary tax codes used when HMRC lacks sufficient information about your income.
 These include:

-If you’re assigned an emergency tax code, contact HMRC immediately to avoid overpaying tax.
+If you’re assigned an emergency BR tax code, contact HMRC immediately to avoid overpaying tax.

 Common Tax Code Scenarios